Strictly Come Dancing judge Craig Revel Horwood has said he thinks there will be same-sex couples dancing on the show next year.

 Early days: Craig (far right) with the original Strictly judges, Bruno Tonioli, Arlene Phillips and Len Goodman.

 Strictly Come Dancing returned at the weekend with 8.78 million viewers and a 44.7% share of the audience.
-The show peaked with 9.48m (47.8%) at at 8pm when the show was broadcasting their Bruce Forsyth tribute montage and special dance routine.
+The show peaked with 9.48m (47.8%) at 8pm during a special dance routine in Bruce Forsyth’s honour.
 Over on ITV The X Factor, which overlapped for 40 minutes with the beeb rival, was viewed by 5.63 million and a 28.1% audience share.
 The singing contest peaked with 6.77m (35.2%) at 9.10pm.

 The celebrities strutting their stuff on the Strictly dance floor this year are Alexandra Burke, Charlotte Hawkins, Chizzy Akudolu, Debbie McGee, Gemma Atkinson, Mollie King, Ruth Langsford, Susan Calman, Aston Merrygold, Brian Conley, Davood Ghadami, Joe McFadden, Jonnie Peacock, Simon Rimmer and the Reverend Richard Coles who started the same-sex dancing debate when interviewed about the show.
 Coles said he could see no reason for two men, or two women, not to be able to dance with each other on the BBC series.